Axillary surgery is performed during your breast cancer surgery to assess the extent of breast cancer involvement.

 Axillary node dissection

 .
 When diagnostic tests before surgery have shown that there are cancer cells in lymph nodes, an axillary node dissection (AND) is needed to remove the nodes in levels one and two of the axilla.
 This might involve between 5 and 30 nodes as the number of lymph nodes located in each level varies from person to person.

 There are three levels of lymph nodes in the axilla but level three nodes are not routinely removed, as this greatly increases the risk of lymphoedema and shoulder problems without improving cancer outcomes.

 The removed nodes will be examined by the pathologist and the pathology report will indicate how many nodes were removed and how many contained cancer cells.

-AND carries an approximately 10-20% risk of developing lymphoedema in the affected arm, compared to sentinel node biopsy.
+AND carries a higher risk of developing lymphoedema in the affected arm, compared to sentinel node biopsy.